philopian/AppSeed/README.md

 - Nodejs Sequelize
 - Add sample data in a SQLite database
 - Make a tutorial (how to use this)
-- Style guide
 - Add .net core
 - JWT with JOSE .net core
-- Yeoman generator lite, full, older-lite
+- Yeoman generator lite, full, older-lite OR AppSeed-CLI